FrittenToni/flowzz-shopping-helper/README.md

 Browser Extension for Chrome/Edge/Firefox to easily compare strains and prices on flowzz.com.

 **Hint:** This extension has been fully generated with the help of ChatGTP.
-Please reach out if you can support in bringing these extensions into Chrome/Edge/Firefox App store.
+Please reach out if you can support in bringing these extensions into the respective App stores.

 **Features:**
 * Sync strains from flowzz.com into local storage